Skip to Main Content

 What medicines may be used instead of general anesthesia?

 Common sedation medicines include Versed (midazolam), Precedex (dexmedetomidine hydrochloride), Ativan (lorazepam), and Benadryl (diphenhydramine).
-These can be given through a vein by IV or by mouth, depending on the procedure and your child’s needs.
+These can be given through a vein by IV or by mouth, depending on the scan or procedure and your child’s needs.

 What is the difference between general anesthesia and sedation?